Saturday, September 13, 2014

 There's no denying that research is a part of writing whether non-fiction or fiction.
 And within the parameters of fiction, the genre somewhat dictates how much research is required.
 Certainly, historical fiction requires extensive research into place and time in order to be accurate with details down to the simplest clothing items.
 Techno thrillers, legal thrillers, and medical themed novels need to be accurate in terminology, science, and procedures.

-But there is an area of research that is often considered trivial or inconsequential in the overall scope of your story.
-And that's the location where your story is set.
+But there is an area of research that is often considered trivial or inconsequential in the overall scope of your story—the location where your story is set.
 Certainly the setting is important, but as a matter of research seldom makes it to the top of the list.

 A contemporary novel set in your home town requires little in the way of research for location.
 You live there so you know about the terrain, weather, the businesses, the good neighborhoods vs. the bad neighborhoods, streets and highways, tourist attractions, places of special interest and historical interest.
 That's easy.

 Travel and tour books can be a great help for general research information.
-In the U.S., the Auto Club (AAA) publishes tour books for all the states that includes information about the major cities in that state and certainly the tourist areas.
+In the U.S., the Auto Club (AAA) publishes tour books for all the states that includes information about the major cities in that state and certainly the tourist areas in addition to hotel/motel and restaurant listings.
 A real estate search of a city will give you knowledge of the various neighborhoods.
-A city's website will tell you about the educational system, shopping, cultural events, sports activities, etc.
+A city's website will tell you about the educational system, shopping, cultural events, sports activities, tourist attractions, etc.

 My story was set in a stereotypical English country village of the type found in the Cotswolds.
 A large estate inhabited by the Lord of the manor—land and a title that had been in the family for centuries.
 An annual festival that had been held on the estate grounds every year for over two hundred years.
-And murder involving the titled rich and powerful from a century ago and from today.
+And murder involving the titled rich and powerful from a century ago and a family curse that's brought to fruition now.

 I needed to research several things.
 Certainly accurate information about the physical setting I'd chosen.
 And then specifics (beyond what I'd gleaned from various British crime drama series on PBS' Mystery) about the way local law enforcement interacted with the privileged titled aristocracy when investigating a murder.